About the BA in Biblical Studies Degree

 Program Format and Related Programs

-Cedarville offers both graduate and undergraduate programs, with flexible completion options.
-You may also want to consider these related programs as you consider the degree or program that is a best fit for you.
+Cedarville offers graduate and undergraduate programs with flexible completion options.
+You may also want to consider these related programs as you choose the degree or program that is the best fit for you.

 Related Programs